subu1208/subu1208/README.md

 ## About me

-- 🎓 M.S.
-Analytics — UC Berkeley | B.Tech in AI & Data Science
+- 🎓 Masters in Analytics — UC Berkeley | Bachelors in AI & Data Science
 - 🤖 building agentic systems with **LangGraph**, **MCP**, and **RAG** pipelines
 - 💬 ask me about LLMs, semantic search, or data migration at scale
 - 🌱 currently diving deeper into agentic AI and vector search